Theatre-Tools/python-osc-parser/README.md

-# Python OSC Client
+# Python OSC Parser

-Open Sound Control client implementations.
+Open Sound Control (OSC) protocol implementation in Python.
 ## Current status

 This library was developed following the